algorandfoundation/algokit-cli/docs/cli/index.md

 The URL of the repository.
 Defaults to algokit base template repo.

-### -t, --idle-timeout <idle_timeout>
+### -t, --timeout <timeout_hours>
-The timeout for the codespace to be idle.
-Defaults to 30 minutes.
+Default max runtime timeout in hours.
+Upon hitting the timeout a codespace will be shutdown to prevent accidental spending over GitHub Codespaces quota.
+Defaults to 1 hour.

 ### -f, --force
-Force delete stale codespaces and skip confirmation prompts.
+Force delete previously used codespaces with {CODESPACE_NAME_PREFIX}\* name prefix and skip prompts.
 Defaults to explicitly prompting for confirmation.

 ### config